darellanodev/gif-tower-defense/README.md

 - Detected bugs:

+  - [ ] When a magic UFO drops an enemy, the enemy apears for an instant in the position where it was captured (there is a fast visual blink)
   - [ ] When Game Over towers continue increasing damage bar of enemies.
   - [ ] When an Enemy is freezed and is near to move, if it collides with other magic ice ball the timer dont increment.
 Idea: make a balloon indicating the time in seconds over the enemy indicating the freezed time.
   - [ ] Explosion enemy particles never goes down